-The Wild Camper, from Andes Campers Chile, was perfect for a campervan rental around Chile.
+The Wild Camper (a VW Amarok motorhome), from Andes Campers Chile, was perfect as our campervan Chile rental.
 A near new VW Amarok 4×4 gave us peace of mind on dirt roads, and there can be a lot of them.
 Even Google maps couldn’t help us sometimes.
 Roads that looked like major roads and should be bitumen had long sections of dirt.
 However, we never felt unsafe in the VW Amarok, Wild Camper it tackled the dirt roads that well my partner Jarrad, now wants one.

 Within the tray camper was all the facilities we needed.
 A toilet, shower, fridge, stove, oven, solar panel, table, bed (obviously) and even a heater.
 We had everything we needed to be off the grid for 18 days.